Corysia/vite-project/README.md

 ### Showing the Inspector

-Edit the `main.ts` file to add the following code:
+Edit the `main.ts` file to add another import to the top of the file:

 ```typescript
 import "@babylonjs/inspector";